Back on home ice, Capitals leave no doubt in a rout of the Canadiens

 The Russian goaltender’s previous two games were shutouts during Washington’s West Coast road trip.
 He had a 34-save blanking of Los Angeles and then followed it with a 22-save shutout at San Jose.

 Samsonov said his mental focus has been better since early in the season, when he struggled with consistency.
 Still, he improved to 7-0-1 with Wednesday’s win.
+He is the first goaltender in franchise history to avoid a regulation loss in his first eight decisions of a season, per the NHL.